War Wolves

 War Wolves is a 2009 television film that originally aired on the Syfy network on March 8, 2009.
-The film stars John Saxon and Michael Worth, who also serves as the film's director.
+The film stars John Saxon and Michael Worth, the latter having also served as the film's director.
 This film is now available to stream on the streaming service Prime Video.

 Plot

 War Wolves depicts the lives of several Army soldiers who are ambushed in a small town in the Middle East.
 They return home and to their normal lives, however, they find that they had changed considerably.
 Growing fangs at will and slowly going through a mysterious and painful change, they part ways when they realize their own taste for blood.
 Refusing to give in one finds a life away from it all, going under the name of Lawrence Talbot.
 But escaping his life he finds is impossible as the members of his "pack" attempt to hunt him down and convert him to the more thrilling life their changes are introducing them to.